-Glasgow Health and Rehabilitation Center is a facility located in Glasgow, West Virginia, which has a total of 928 people.
-We awarded it an overall grade of B-, which is a middle of the road rating.
-Based on our ratings, there are certainly much worse nursing homes out there.
-More information on this nursing home's category grades is available below.
-Its best category is long-term care, which is discussed in the next section.
+Glasgow Health and Rehabilitation is a facility located in Glasgow, West Virginia, which has a total of 928 people.
+This nursing home received an overall rating of F. This place did not have much going for it.
+More information on this facility's category grades may be found below.
+Its best category is inspections, which is discussed in the next section.

 - Nursing Home